Welcome to today's edition of the Rush 24-7 podcast.

 He had a car almost barreling into a police cruiser and then through some security barricades.

-Uh and the and the story now is, well, yeah, I was sleep what sleep driving.
+And the story now is, well, yeah, I was sleep driving.

 They have already produced a report by their medical reporter saying, yeah, this is entirely possible.

-And they went out and found three or four human examples of people have been gorging themselves on cake while asleep on ambient, uh, driving under the uh influence of ambient while asleep and so forth.
+And they went out and found three or four human examples of people have been gorging themselves on cake while asleep on Ambien, driving under the influence of Ambien while asleep and so forth.

-And it it it's this is if if they try to sweep this under the rug, he's only going to face his day of reckoning in a much worse circumstance almost guaranteed down the road.
+If they try to sweep this under the rug, he's only going to face his day of reckoning in a much worse circumstance, almost guaranteed, down the road.

 And this happened on Capitol Hill.

-When things happen with Congressman on Capitol Hill, do they normally get favorable treatment?
+When things happen with Congressmen on Capitol Hill, do they normally get favorable treatment?

 Because I don't think anybody would argue not getting a field sobriety test, he got favorable treatment.